- Reward and benefits

 Candidates who have the relevant qualifications and experience required for the role will start at the minimum of the pay band.
 On the recommendation of the Selection Board, a higher starting salary will only be authorised if you have qualifications and/or experience considered to be of exceptional special value.

-In the 2011 Autumn Statement the Chancellor of the Exchequer announced that public sector pay awards will average at one per cent for the two years following the pay freeze.
+In the 2011 Autumn Statement the Chancellor of the Exchequer announced that the public sector pay awards will average at one percent for two years.
+This policy will apply in the Forestry Commission in the financial years 2014/15 and 2015/16.

 Having the right person in the right place at the right time is crucial to organisational performance.
-The Forestry Commission is committed to ensuring that all stages of the recruitment process - writing the job profile and person specification, advertising, attracting and managing applications, selecting candidates, making the appointment and inducting the new employee - are conducted fairly and effectively.
+We are committed to ensuring that all stages of the recruitment process - writing the job profile and person specification, advertising, attracting and managing applications, selecting candidates, making the appointment and inducting the new employee - are conducted fairly and effectively.

 Line managers are responsible for recruitment with support from Human Resources.
 Everyone involved in recruitment and selection has a responsibility to make sure that this policy is followed.